n0vuh/embeds/README.md

 - `+` and `%20` represent spaces. i.e: embed.novuh.dev/?title=title&desc=description+here%20space

 ## Important Notes
-- **This is not sanitized internally, you must use a passenger system such as phusion for safety and XSS prevention.**
+- **Symbols are escaped automatically, however please use a WSGI/Passenger system such as Phusion for better safety.**
 - **Please credit me or consider donating, thank you.**